redref/tantale/docs/why-tantale.md

 # Why Tantale ?

-By experience, it can be difficult to query or interface monitoring with other tools on classis setup.
-I was searching a solution to display monitoring logs on grafana frontend.
+By experience, it can be difficult to query or interface monitoring with other tools on classis setup (Nagios, OMD, Check_mk).

+I was searching a solution to make correlation analysis on systems problems (frequency, duration, ...).

 ## Objectives

   * Provide a Livestatus API over non monitoring specific tools.
+  * Scaling easily
   * Rely on common used tools (diamond, elasticsearch, ...) to be interoperable

 ## Assumptions